Select Page

 Execution

-Screenshot 2024 08 26 At 9.41.39 AMTMLS guided the process of mapping local and nonstandard data fields with its collaborators.
+Screenshot 2024 08 26 At 9.41.39 AMDMLS guided the process of mapping local and nonstandard data fields with its collaborators.
 Much of this process is about finding acceptable compromises between organizations in custom local variations.

 Finding the right MLS vendor contact to help with the process often requires a puzzling amount of effort.
 The vendor’s technical staff who can access, manipulate and report on MLS data are not always known by the MLS staff, and it can take a week or more just to track the right person down and schedule data delivery.